 Are self-employed individuals eligible for emergency paid sick leave?

-Yes, self-employed individuals will be eligible for a refundable tax credit applicable to:
+Yes, self-employed individuals may claim a refundable tax credit applicable to:

 How much of these costs are employers responsible for?